 The clock circuitry comprises various crystal clocks and a TTCdec clock mezzanine module for clock generation, a jitter cleaner for signal conditioning, and several stages of electrical fan-out.
 Various Micrel device types are used to drive and fan out clocks of LVDS and CML type at low distortion.
 All Micrel devices are sink terminated on-chip.
-The jitter cleaner used on L1Topo is a Silicon Labs 5326.
-It allows for jitter cleaning and frequency synthesis up to multiples of the bunch clock frequency.

-A detailed block diagram of the clock path is shown in Figure 3.
+A detailed block diagram of the clock path is shown in Figure 4.